Forward Link Analysis for Full-Duplex Cellular Networks with Low Resolution ADC/DAC: Numerical Analysis

 \section{Numerical Analysis}

 In this section, we present the numerical results along with their discussion.
 The results are simulated with 10,000 Monte Carlo iterations.
-In the cell of interest, we evaluate the SQINR for each user and then we compute the average among all the users.
+In the cell of interest, we evaluate the SQINR for each user with uniform power allocation and then we compute the average among all the users.
 Finally, we evaluate the CDF as well as the spectral efficiency for the average SQINR per cell.
+Unless otherwise stated, the values of the system parameters are defined in Table \ref{sysparam}.

 Fig.~\ref{fig1} plots the CDF or the outage probability of the average forward link SQINR.
 When the number of uplink users is large (100 users per cell) and hence large IUI, the performance gets worse and vice versa.
 In addition, the performance improves with increasing the ADC/DAC resolution.
 Moreover, by largely increasing the ratio $N_{\mathsf{a}}/K_\ell$, the user beams exceedingly sharp, the desired signal dominates over the noise and the interference.
 This factor for example, rejects about 9 dB of interference at a CDF of 80$\%$.
-Though the increase of this factor is important, the SINR is limited by the pilot contamination which is corroborated by (\ref{downlinkhardeningsinr}).

 Fig.~\ref{fig2} shows the forward link spectral efficiency increasing with the number of antennas at the BS and quantization bits.
 Since the pedestrians feature large fading coherence tile and hence low overhead, they achieve better spectral efficiency compared to the vehicles (high mobility) feature small fading coherence tile and hence higher overhead.
 Besides, we observe that the proposed system outperforms half-duplex mode, which shows the feasibility of FD in cellular networks.